Read on to find out how you can get involved.

 There are thousands of stories about how we all make our own worlds.

-In spring 2019, the National Science and Media Museum will open an exhibition exploring how different communities in Bradford have taken control of their own reality to record their own histories, tell their own stories and create their own cultural spheres.
+In spring 2019, the National Science and Media Museum will open an exhibition exploring how different communities in Bradford have taken control of their own reality to record their own histories, tell their own stories and create their own cultural networks.

 We’re interested in exploring how this has been done: through fostering connections with family and friends; through sharing news in ways which bypass national and mainstream media and use local-to-local, DIY and alternative distribution networks; and through activists taking on and challenging powerful representations.